eric-le-12/selfdeblur/README.md

 "--epoch", type=int - number of epochs for deblurring EACH file.

 Example: python run.py --epoch 5000 --path_to_blur ../dataset/levin/blur --path_to_save ../dataset/levin/result

+### note: you have to create the folder you mentioned in --path_to_save, if not, results wont be saved

 ## model reconstruction: